Iamzulfa/posmajumotor/README.md

 6. Open a Pull Request

 ### Development Standards
-- Use the responsive design system for all UI elements
+- Use the ResponsiveUtils system for all UI elements
 - Implement proper error handling with user-friendly messages
 - Follow the established architecture patterns
+- Use FilterManager for consistent filtering functionality
 - Add proper documentation for new features
 - Test on multiple screen sizes and devices